Shake-a-Paw Dog Training

 Chantal has been involved in dog sports for the last several years, where she began her journey with her Border Collie Shelby.
 Along the way, she has met many amazing, like-minded individuals (and their dogs)!

-She has actively competed in nosework (her passion) and has most recently been working Tucker (pictured above) in agility.
+She has actively competed in nosework (her passion) and has most recently been working Tucker (pictured above) in agility and obedience.
 Chantal has found that the dog sport community has provided an outlet for her during particularly challenging times, and has given her so many new friends.
 She’s looking forward to seeing what the years will continue to bring.

 Chantal currently has a Border Collie, and two Australian Shepherds, as well as an assortment of other animals on her hobby farm.